hahooh/hide-stuff/readme.md

 Is a chrome extension that can hide stuffs on web page that are blocking contents or disturbing you.

 ## Future features
+* try with path of the element to remember which element user hide
-* maybe better way to store hidden elements
+* better ui for errors

 ## How to install
 * Follow instructions from https://developer.chrome.com/extensions/getstarted#manifest